-Each week we have four whole school assemblies which include, celebration, singing, the telling of Bible stories and whole school worship usually led by the headteacher.
+Each week we have four whole school assemblies which include, celebration, singing, the telling of Bible stories and whole school worship (linked to the school's values) usually led by the headteacher.
 One day a week, children have a class or key stage assembly led by classteachers.